 More flair.
 The smart new styling of the Coupe deVille is a case in point.
 Its new lines, highlighted by the private quarter window, accent its youthful flavor.

-fore driving pleasure.
-Finer engine performance ... from start to stop.
-Due in part to a new combustion chamber, a new camshaft, a choke reindexer to provide quick starting, a snorkel to supply the engine with cooler air.
+More driving pleasure.
+Finer engine performance . . . from start to stop.
+Due in part to a choice, see your Cadillac dealer now.